General Election 2017 timetable

 Thursday 8 June 2017 - Polling day

-Polling booths will be open between 7am and 10pm.
-Counting of votes will begin when the polls close.
+Polling booths were open between 7am and 10pm.
+Counting of votes began when the polls closed.

 The Return of Parliament